brikis98/fundamentals-of-devops-website/_posts/2025-01-20-learn-git-and-github-in-15-minutes.md

 `testing` branches.
 If you now look at _example.txt_, it will have three lines in it, and if you run `git log`, you'll see three commits.

+Now that you know how to run Git locally, on your own computer, you've already learned something useful.
+If nothing else, you now have a way to store revisions of your work that's more effective than _essay-v2.doc_, _essay-v3.doc_, etc. But to see the full power of Git, you'll want to use it with other developers, which is the focus of the next section.

 ## A Crash Course on GitHub

-Now that you know how to run Git locally, on your own computer, you've already learned something useful.
-If nothing else, you now have a way to store revisions of your work that's much more effective than _essay-v2.doc_, _essay-v3.doc_, etc. But to see the full power of Git, you'll want to use it with other developers, which is the focus of the next section.

 Git is a _distributed VCS_, which means that every team member can have a full copy of the repository, and do commits, merges, and branches, completely locally.
 However, the most common way to use Git is to pick one copy of the repository